LogicismDev/LogRPC/README.md

          * angeloanan on GitHub for MPC-HC Discord Presence Application IDs
          * Pigpog on GitHub for VLC Discord Presence Application IDs
          * FizzyApple12 on GitHub for Beat Saber Discord Presence Application IDs

+    * Music (Windows/macOS):
+      * Windows: Uses a Python Script with Embedded Python to grab the song information from the Windows Media Control Bar using WinRT API.
+Artwork is grabbed from TIDAL, and secondarily iTunes.
+        * Specific Rich Presence Programs:
+          - Amazon Music (does not display Timestamp)
+          - Deezer
+          - iTunes
+          - Qobuz
+          - TIDAL
+        * Default Rich Presence:
+          - Any program that shows information from the Windows Media Control Bar.
+      * macOS: Uses a TypeScript Script to grab the song information from Apple Music/iTunes.
+Artwork is grabbed from iTunes.
+      * Credits go to:
+         * NextFire on GitHub for the original TypeScript Script Code and Apple Music, iTunes Discord Presence Application IDs
+         * willf668 on GitHub for the original Python Script Code
+         * Braasileiro for the Deezer Discord Presence Application ID
+         * Lockna on GitHub for the Qobuz Discord Presence Application ID
+         * purpl3F0x on GitHub for the TIDAL Discord Presence Application ID

     * Website (Chrome/Firefox Extension):
       * Uses the Chrome/Firefox Extension to grab the Website Title, URL and HTML to parse into Discord Presences.